jmatiassa/Python_EDA_MarketingProject/README.md

 # EDA_MARKETING
 Project that demonstrates the skills using python to perform an exploratory analysis of a set of data and draw conclusions that add value to the business.
-To Know information about the data source there is information in Instrucciones.
+In Instruccines there is information about the data sources and the goal of the project.

 ## Contents:
 1. Aim of the project